ebp-nor/workshop-2024/day1_genome_assembly/04_hifiasm.md

 # hifiasm tutorial

-When choosing an assembler, you need to keep your data in mind.
-Since we want to create haplotype resolved assemblies, and we have both HiFi and Hi-C reads available, we are going to use **hifiasm**.
-Hifiasm is fast, easy to use, and creates high quality assemblies with longer contigs.
-To read more about how this software works, click [*here.*](https://github.com/chhylp123/hifiasm)
+The kind of sequencing data you have sets some limit for what kine of assembler you can use.
+Most assemblers have a recommended set of inputs, and this basically guide what kind of sequencing strategy you would use for a particular species.
+As always, you should start from what you actually want from genome sequencing and assembly project, and then figure out what kind of data and assembly process you need to achieve this.
+We want to create [haplotype resolved assemblies](https://lh3.github.io/2021/10/10/introducing-dual-assembly), and up until quite recently ([these](https://doi.org/10.1101/2023.02.21.529152 [two](https://www.biorxiv.org/content/10.1101/2024.03.15.585294v2) papers changes the lay of the land a bit), the easiest  way to do this was to generate PacBio HiFi and Hi-C reads and use [hifiasm](https://github.com/chhylp123/hifiasm).
+It is quite quick, easy to use, and creates high quality assemblies with longer contigs.

 ## Assembling with hifiasm